tobob/just-walking/content/blog/20201115/index.md

 parkingCords: goo.gl/maps/TY67EERAMJ3MPosX9
 startTime: null
 startingPoint: Krowiarki
-title: Babia Góra with dad
+title: Babia Góra
 type: tour
 wiki: https://pl.wikipedia.org/wiki/Babia_Góra
 ---

-Normal trip with my dad to visit queen of Beskids.

-It was a nice trip.
+Visiting queen of Beskids one more time, with nice weather and mass of people that are not afraid of COVID.